Spray it Don’t Say it. Spray Paint Leather that is.

 1) Did you paint the frame or leather first?

 I thoroughly cleaned the whole thing with TSP, taped off all the leather first, that probably took the longest, as the chair has lovely curves.
-Painted the piece “Modern Masters” White, with a Coffee Bean Glaze.
+Painted the piece with white, I like DIY Paint in Vintage Linen, with a Coffee Bean Glaze.
 Then pulled tape.
 Waited for the paint to cure, then taped off the frame.
 Then, the Silver Spray began, one very light coat at at a time.
 It was worth it, the end result is so beautiful.
 It makes me happy every time I walk in that room.

 2) How has the chair held up?